Pricing Steel Buildings

-At some point in your plans for a new steel building – after you’ve decided its use, where it will be situated and other important details like that – you’re going to want to know what the structure is likely to cost you.
+After researching steel buildings, and deciding you’re in the market for one, after you’ve decided its use, where it will be situated and other important details like that, you’re going to want to know what the structure is likely to cost you.
 Seems like a reasonable question.
 And here’s the reasonable answer:

 Pricing a steel building is part craft, part art.
 It’s good for you to have a grasp for how it’s done.
 In this article, let us describe the variables that go into pricing your building so you can get a feel for what’s involved.

 5 basic factors affecting how steel buildings are priced: